 - You will need your Social Security Number (SSN).
 A representative will help you determine if you are eligible for any other unemployment benefits.
 If so, you will collect those instead of DUA.
 If not, the representative will help you file your DUA claims.

-- Provide proof of income.
-You will have 21 days from filing your initial DUA claim to provide proof of income from the most recent complete tax year.
-If eligible, your benefit amount will be based upon this income.
+- Provide proof of earnings.
+You will have 21 days from filing your initial DUA clam to provide proof of earnings from the most complete tax year.

 If you worked for an employer who does not report your income for unemployment purposes: